neutrinolabs/xrdp/docs/nla.md

   GSSAPI configuration and `KRB5_KTNAME` environment variable instead.

-NTLM interoperability depends on the installed GSSAPI mechanism and still needs broader client and distribution coverage.
-Kerberos is the primary interoperability path for this initial implementation.
+NTLM interoperability depends on the installed GSSAPI mechanism and still needs broader client and distribution coverage beyond the tested combination above.
+Kerberos remains the primary interoperability path for this initial implementation.

 ## Protocol references